ksivaganesh99/BotChallenge/README.md

 To test the bot send me an invite to join the team.
 Right now due to some restrictions not able to distrubute my app to public.
-Drop me a mail to me to add to my team to test the bot.
+Drop me a mail to me to add to the team to test the bot.